 Those living in single family homes likely have the space capacity for a water heater under the 55 gallon and larger category.
-The new NAECA changes will not affect the hot water capacity of those heaters.
+The NAECA changes do not affect the hot water capacity of those heaters.

 Price Increases and Inventory Available

-In addition to the changes in hot water capacity for some homes, an increase in price will probably occur as well.
+In addition to the changes in hot water capacity for some homes, an increase in price probably occurred as well.
 The last significant appliance efficiency upgrade resulted in a substantial increase in the prices for new appliances.
-At this point, it is difficult to discern how much the price of water heaters will increase, however if history is any indicator of what is to come then prices are surely to increase markedly.
+At this point, it is difficult to discern how much the price of water heaters increased.

-In light of the new NAECA standards, what action should you take?
+In light of NAECA water heater standards, what action should you take?

-Those living in the Beaverton and Portland, OR areas are likely to be affected by the 2015 NAECA water heater changes.
-You should start by identifying the age of the water heater, whether you are a home owner, property manager, or apartment complex owner.
+Those living in the Beaverton and Portland, OR areas were likely to be affected by the 2015 NAECA water heater changes.
+You should start by identifying the age of the water heater, whether you are a homeowner, property manager, or apartment complex owner.
 Check the manufacturers’ warranty on the water heater, and have it inspected.
 This will allow you to plan for when you need a replacement.
 If you indeed need a water heater replacement you can:

-- Purchase a water heater that meets the new 2015 NAECA standards.
-If you acquire a water heater than meets the new standards before the new regulations are put into place, you will save money from the significant increase in price that is expected to occur.
-You will also reap the benefits of lower energy costs.
+- Purchase a water heater that meets the 2015 NAECA standards.
+If you acquire a water heater that meets the standards you will also reap the benefits of lower energy costs.